mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: Beguilement
 - Ted Chiang: Stories of your Life

+- Becky Chambers: The Long Way to A Small, Angry Planet

 ## Future
 - Invisible Man, Got the Whole World Watching
 - Ann Leckie: The Sparrow